-- 1. Consider stakeholder requirements for St Kilda Road from Toorak Road to Dorcas Street, and ensure the potential for integration of works in the project area with future implementation of streetscape improvements by others beyond the project area. - 2.
-Provide convenient pedestrian access: - Support pedestrian crossings of St Kilda Road via the proposed station subway and by improving the safety and amenity of street level crossings. - Enhance pedestrian links from St Kilda Road to the Park Street (South Melbourne) tram route. . - 3.
+- Consider stakeholder requirements for St Kilda Road from Toorak Road to Dorcas Street, and ensure the potential for integration of works in the project area with future implementation of streetscape improvements by others beyond the project area. - 2.
+Provide convenient pedestrian access across St Kilda Road via both the proposed station subway and by improving the safety and amenity of street level crossings. - 3.
 Provide protected bicycle lanes, connecting safely and conveniently to bike lanes north and south of the project area. - 4.
-Complement St Kilda Road's formal boulevard character: - Maintain or recreate a generally symmetrically balanced layout, with regular kerb alignments typically set parallel to the road's centreline, and large canopy trees. - Design the island tram stop/interchange as a high quality public space with a formal design character that complements the boulevard setting. - Coordinate or integrate passenger shelters at the tram stop with weather protection for the Metro Tunnel station entry. - Arrange tram overheads to minimise visual clutter and to allow for tree planting. - Minimise commercial advertising except as allowed under current PTV contracts with providers of tram shelters. - Ensure that the design of the Park Street (South Melbourne) tram stop near Wells Street preserves views to the Shrine.
+Complement St Kilda Road's formal boulevard character: - Maintain or recreate a generally symmetrically balanced layout, with regular kerb alignments typically set parallel to the road's centreline, and large canopy trees. - Design the island tram stop/interchange as a high quality public space with a formal design character that complements the boulevard setting. - Coordinate or integrate passenger shelters at the tram stop with weather protection for the Melbourne Metro station entry. - Arrange tram overheads to minimise visual clutter and to allow for tree planting. - Minimise commercial advertising except as allowed under current PTV contracts with providers of tram shelters.

 - 5. Reconstruct the area of the existing tram interchange, north of the new one, to a design complementing and transitioning back into the typical boulevard layout of St Kilda Road with side service roads separated from the central carriageway by treed medians. - 6.
-Locate and design vent shafts, the chiller plant and substations to minimise their visual impacts: - Minimise impacts on important views, in particular the Shrine of Remembrance vista. - Ensure safe sightlines at intersections and pedestrian crossings. - Integrate with the design of passenger shelters and weather protection for the Metro Tunnel entries, where possible. - Allow for integration with necessary signage. - Complement the formal design character of St Kilda Road.
+Locate and design vent shafts to minimise their visual impacts: - Minimise impacts on important views, in particular the Shrine of Remembrance vista. - Ensure safe sightlines at intersections and pedestrian crossings. - Integrate with the design of passenger shelters and weather protection for the Melbourne Metro entries, where possible. - Allow for integration with necessary signage. - Complement the formal design character of St Kilda Road.

-- + St Kilda Road North Precinct Plan, City of Port Phillip, updated 2015.43 - + St Kilda Road Precinct: Public Realm and Linkages Opportunities Study, City of Port Phillip, 2011. - + Sustainable Transport Management in St Kilda Road Precinct, Ratio Pty Ltd for the City of Port Phillip, 2011.
+- + St Kilda Road North Precinct Plan, City of Port Phillip, updated 2015. - + St Kilda Road Precinct: Public Realm and Linkages Opportunities Study, City of Port Phillip, 2011. - + Sustainable Transport Management in St Kilda Road Precinct, Ratio Pty Ltd for the City of Port Phillip, 2011.